 Every social media platform features different types of content, but all are very video/image-focused.
 So as you create content, always keep in mind how you want to distribute it through social media, and then adjust accordingly.

 Different platforms will continue to emerge, so marketers must continuously adapt digital marketing tactics to make the most of every platform available.
 For example, TikTok didn’t exist before September 2016, and today it has more active users than LinkedIn, Twitter, Pinterest, and Snapchat.

 Next to email marketing, text messaging is the most direct way to reach customers, but like social media, messages must be concise to be effective.
 Marketing teams can leverage short message services (SMS) that are text only or multimedia messages (MMS) that can include videos and gifs.

 Content marketing lets you personalize your outreach to different prospects and customers as you present your message.
 The more personalized your content, the more likely it will interest, intrigue, and hold the person’s attention.
 However, your content must align with your targeted audience’s intent and interest; it must provide some value to drive engagement and conversions.

-Types of content can include email copy, landing page copy/layout, infographics, ebooks, business briefs, banner ad copy/design, videos, text messages, commercials, newsletters, press releases, articles, blogs, and digital postcards.
+The types of content can include email copy, landing pages, infographics, ebooks, business briefs, banner ads, videos, text messages, commercials, newsletters, press releases, articles, blogs, and digital postcards.
 Content can (and should) be used across channels, but all of your content should have a consistent voice and message.

 Pay-per-click (PPC) advertising refers to paying for each click on a specific link.
 Search engines and most social media sites offer PPC opportunities.
 PPC ads will appear in your targeted customers’ and prospective customers’ feeds.